ikanengKhoza/coworker-tools/.github/pull_request_template.md

 # Title

 Describe the feature your PR introduces in a few words.
+Stored members in an array as objects

 # Description

 Write a summary of your change.
 Explain why you have made it.
+Made the change to make the data more accessible

 # Related to